Real Testing. Unbiased Reviews.

 Testing the oboz bridger outsoles on the trail for traction

 I also test the outsoles directly and compare them to each other to give you a better idea of what are the best hiking boot materials on the market.
-For example, I did a case study of Salomon Contragrip vs Vibram.
+For example, I did a case study of Salomon Contagrip vs Vibram.
 I felt the Vibram outsole was slightly more grippy than Contagrip.

 Read More: Contagrip vs Vibram | Which One Is Better?